hashicorp/packer/website/source/docs/builders/amazon-ebsvolume.html.md

     -   `delete_on_termination` (boolean) - Indicates whether the EBS volume is deleted on instance termination.

-    -   `encrypted` (boolean) - Indicates whether to encrypt the volume or not
+    -   `encrypted` (boolean) - Indicates whether or not to encrypt the volume.
+        By default, Packer will keep the encryption setting to what it was in the source image.
+Setting `false` will result in an unencrypted device, and `true` will result in an encrypted one.

     -   `kms_key_id` (string) - The ARN for the KMS encryption key.
 When specifying `kms_key_id`, `encrypted` needs to be set to `true`.
 For